jun-eau/zemurian-atlas/README.md

 # Trails Series Visual Guide

-This website provides a visual guide to the Trails series of video games, helping players understand the chronological order and connections between the games.
+This website provides a visual guide to the Trails series of video games, using stylized official artwork to display the chronological order between the games and arcs.
+It is an unofficial fan-made project.

 **Visit the live site: [https://jun-eau.github.io/trails-visual-guide/](https://jun-eau.github.io/trails-visual-guide/)**

-## About the Project

-This is an unofficial fan-made project created to help newcomers and existing fans navigate the extensive and interconnected world of the Trails games.
-It displays the games in their release order, along with their corresponding story arcs.

-## Technologies Used

-*   HTML
-*   CSS
-*   JavaScript

 ## Disclaimer

 This project is not affiliated with Nihon Falcom, NIS America, or XSEED Games.
-All visual assets are © Nihon Falcom Corporation / NIS America, Inc. / XSEED Games.
+*All visual assets are © Nihon Falcom Corporation / NIS America, Inc. / XSEED Games.*

+This project also contains links to various sources of information for each game.
+*Wikipedia, Kiseki Wiki (Fandom), and Steam logos are trademarks of their respective owners.*

 ## License